Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-access-policies-for-s3-buckets.md

   * `PRIVILEGE_S3_BUCKETS_WRITE`

 * (Optional) To delegate the management of an access policy for an S3 bucket to another user, grant the `s3:PutBucketPolicy` and `s3:DeleteBucketPolicy` S3 API actions to that user in the [`Actions`](#actions) field of a policy statement.

+## Anonymous Access to S3 Buckets
+By default, S3 buckets in a Qumulo cluster are in a _no policy_ state, in which Qumulo Core disallows unsigned, anonymous requests and the {% include qq.html command="s3_get_bucket_policy" %} command returns <code>{}</code>.

+In Qumulo Core, anonymous S3 connections use the system `Guest` account, which is restricted to read-only S3 API actions.
+To permit anonymous access in an S3 bucket policy, grant access to one of the following principals:

+* The `Everyone` group
+* The `Guest` account
+* Any group that includes the `Guest` account as a member

+{% if page.platform contains 'anq' %}
+{% include note.html content="When you upgrade to Qumulo Core version 7.1.1, the system replaces anonymous S3 bucket access configuration with a default S3 bucket policy that permits all S3 API actions to all principals." %}
+{% endif %}

+## Access to S3 Buckets in the No Policy State
+By default, S3 buckets in a _no policy_ state allow:

+* All S3 API users to perform S3 object read and write operations (all `s3:*` permissions)
+* The S3 bucket's creator and users with RBAC permissions to perform S3 bucket write operations

 <a id="access-policy-statements"></a>